JDASoftwareGroup/jdatech.github.io/_posts/2023-09-13-text-embedding-and-cosine-similarity.markdown

   <figcaption>Example of Car, Cat and Dog embedding vectors and the cosine similarity between cat and dog as well as between cat and car.</figcaption>
 </figure>

-While cosine similarity has a range from -1.0 to 1.0, users of the OpenAI embedding API will typically not see values greater than 0.4.
-This is a side effect of max pooling, which is a technique often used with neural networks to reduce long input, such as text, down to the highlights, allowing the network to focus on the important parts of the data.
-In this case, it's an efficient compression technique for processing natural language in the embedding algorithm.
-A thorough explanation max pooling and the reason for the shift toward the positive is beyond the scope of the article.
+While cosine similarity has a range from -1.0 to 1.0, users of the OpenAI embedding API will typically not see values less than 0.4.
+A thorough explanation of the reasons behind this are beyond the scope of this article, but you can learn more by searching for articles about text embedding pooling.

 ## Obtaining Embeddings and Cosine Similarity